alsalafiyyah/alsalafiyyah.github.io/_posts/politics/rally/2020-09-04-response-letter-and-weak-hadith-about-demo.md

 title: "Response to a letter from Shaykh Abdul-Rahman ibn Abdul-Khaliq and weak Hadith that support the demonstrations"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Shaykh Ibn Baz p.
 8/246"
-category: [ikhwanis, rulership, rally]
+category: [fatwas,sects,rulership,hadiths]
-hijri: Muharram 16, 1442 AH
+hijri: Muharram 16, 1442
 lang: en
 note: false
 excerpt: "These acts are done out of displaying the rites of Islam and have nothing to do with demonstrations."